daemianmack/cloudnormity/README.md

   Conformity's data structure (see "Single transaction per norm") *also* accommodates handling especially-large tx data bodies as separate transactions, which is useful.
-Consider a means for preserving this; perhaps treating `tx-fn` implementations specially, since other types, being literal data structures, aren't likely to get large enough.
+Consider a means for preserving this capability; perhaps treating `tx-fn` implementations specially, since other types, being literal data structures, aren't likely to get large enough.

 ##### Need transactional update for norms
   Ensuring norms currently allows for a race wherein two clients could